Lipocine (NASDAQ:LPCN) Announces Quarterly Earnings Results, Meets Estimates

-Lipocine (NASDAQ:LPCN) issued its earnings results on Thursday.
+Lipocine (NASDAQ:LPCN) issued its quarterly earnings data on Thursday.
 The specialty pharmaceutical company reported ($0.06) earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.06), Fidelity Earnings reports.

-Several research firms have weighed in on LPCN.
-HC Wainwright restated a “buy” rating and set a $3.00 price objective on shares of Lipocine in a report on Tuesday, January 19th.
-LADENBURG THALM/SH SH upgraded shares of Lipocine from a “neutral” rating to a “buy” rating and set a $3.00 price objective for the company in a report on Thursday, December 10th.
+LPCN has been the topic of several research reports.
+HC Wainwright reaffirmed a “buy” rating and set a $3.00 price target on shares of Lipocine in a report on Tuesday, January 19th.
+LADENBURG THALM/SH SH upgraded shares of Lipocine from a “neutral” rating to a “buy” rating and set a $3.00 target price on the stock in a research report on Thursday, December 10th.

 Lipocine Inc, a clinical-stage biopharmaceutical company, focuses on the development of pharmaceutical products for the treatment of metabolic and endocrine disorders.
 Its primary development programs are based on oral delivery solutions for poorly bioavailable drugs.
 The company has a portfolio of product candidates designed to produce pharmacokinetic characteristics and facilitate lower dosing requirements, bypass first-pass metabolism in certain cases, reduce side effects, and eliminate gastrointestinal interactions that limit bioavailability.